josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 </CalloutPlusQuote>

 Similarly, when things move, _how_ they move is key in understanding the movement.
 Think of a simple motion, like waving your hand.
 Vary the speed of the wave, and notice how the "feel" and perceived meaning of the gesture varies.
-A slow wave seems unsure; a fast wave seems enthusiastic.
-One that starts fast then slows down—or vice versa—seems to indicate your feelings might be changing in real time. "_Oh, hey!
+A slow wave seems hesitant; a fast wave seems enthusiastic.
+One that starts fast then slows down (or vice versa) seems to indicate your feelings might be changing in real time. "_Oh, hey!
 I know you! …Oh wait…no I don't_."
 (Not that I've ever done anything like that.)

 Again: movement tells a story.
 The transition itself is the verb; the easing curve is the adverb.